enricozb/enricozb.github.io/thoughts_md/random/thought_experiments/thought_experiments_1.md

 Either we were time travellers, knew the future, were contacted by supremely intelligent beings, or something.
-I thought if we could convince the waitress that we knew something that we had absolutely no way of knowing, that would cause catostrophic damage to her or someone she cared about, unless she or someone else paid the bill, we wouldn't have to pay.
+I thought if we could convince the waitress that we knew something that we had absolutely no way of knowing, that would cause catastrophic damage to her or someone she cared about, unless she or someone else paid the bill, we wouldn't have to pay.

 I'm not super sure what other routes there are to take this.
 Convincing the